i-am-harveyt/BasicDSinCpp/README.md

    A have Left child B with Right child C, $height(B) = |-1-0| = 1, height(A) = |1-(-1)| = 2$, we can do:

    1. Lift C up to become B's parent.
-   2. set B as C's Left child.
+   2. Set B as C's Left child.

-   You might noticed, this become a LL condition.
+   You might noticed, this leads to a LL condition.

 4. RL Condition: